 ATO Resumes Business Audit Activity

-In response to COVID the federal government has injected billions of dollars into the Australian economy.
-In fact, this financial year the federal deficit is forecast to surpass $213 billion.
-Gone is the Government’s pre-virus pledge to get the budget back to surplus and pay of the nation’s debt within a decade.
-Now, the Government forecast net debt will reach nearly $1 trillion by 2024 or 44 per cent of GDP.
-“This is a heavy burden but a necessary one to responsibly deal with the greatest challenge of our time,” Mr. Frydenberg said in his budget speech.
+Also, in response to the pandemic, the Federal Government has injected billions of dollars into the Australian economy.
+In fact, this financial year, the federal deficit is forecast to surpass $213 billion.
+Gone is the Government’s pre-virus pledge to get the budget back to surplus and pay off the nation’s debt within a decade.
+Now, the Government forecast net debt will reach nearly $1 trillion by 2024, or 44 per cent of GDP.
+“This is a heavy burden, but a necessary one to responsibly deal with the greatest challenge of our time,” Mr. Frydenberg said in his budget speech.

 Role of the ATO

 The Treasury and the ATO are joint stewards of Australia’s tax system and aspects of Australia’s superannuation system.

 The ATO’s role is to effectively manage and shape the tax and superannuation systems to support and fund services for Australians.

 In this role, the ATO administers the tax law and key elements of the superannuation law and provides advice to Treasury to support the development of tax legislative measures.